SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/add-fedex-shipping-account.md

 >
 > *Before setting up the<Glossary>shipping account</Glossary>, make sure:*
 >
-> * *You have [enabled the integration](https://docs.intersoftsapient.net/docs/integration-activation) with FedEx and have already [created a shipping location](https://docs.intersoftsapient.net/docs/add-a-shipping-location).*
+> * *You have[enabled the integration](https://docs.intersoftsapient.net/docs/integration-activation) with FedEx and have already [created a shipping location](https://docs.intersoftsapient.net/docs/add-a-shipping-location).*
 > * *You have the 9-digit FedEx carrier account number.*
 > * *Make sure you have the exact shipping address that you have provided to FedEx, as this information is validated via the Address Validation API.
 If the address does not match, then a corresponding error message is displayed—and you will not proceed to the**Multi-Factor Authentication** (MFA) stage of the **Add Shipping Account** form.*
 >